-Pour a glass of wine, spread this creamy pâté on some French bread , turn on some music and you’ll feel like you’re on the best vacation.
+Pour a glass of wine, spread this creamy pâté on some French bread , turn on some music and you’ll feel like you’re in Paris.

 Chicken Liver Pâté